martin-ger/esp_wifi_repeater/README.md

 - show [config|stats]: prints the current config or traffic statistics
 - set ssid|pasword|ap_ssid|ap_password [value]: changes the named config parameter
 - set ap_open [0|1]: selects, wheter the soft-AP uses WPA2 security (ap_open=0) or no password (ap_open=1)
+- set network_no [number]: sets the IP address of the internal network to 192.168.x.0/24, router is always 192.168.x.1
 - save: saves the current parameters to flash
 - quit: terminates a remote session
 - reset [factory]: resets the esp, optionally resets WiFi params to default values